Akkadius/akk-stack/README.md

 # Customizing

-## Changing Docker the repository
+## Changing the Docker repository

-In case you want to build and run on customized docker containers you can change the docker repository and namespace.
+In case you want to build and run on customized docker containers you can set another docker repository and namespace.

 ```
 root@host:/opt/eqemu-servers# make set-vars registry-namespace=mynamespace container registry=mydockerrepo